himanshu-sv/kyma-addons/addons/cds-connector-0.0.1/docs/overview.md

 type: Overview
 ---

-Use **Github Connector** to connect your repository webhooks with Kyma events to trigger serverless compute and make API calls from a lambda or a microservice.
+Use **Github Test Connector** to connect your repository webhooks with Kyma events to trigger serverless compute and make API calls from a lambda or a microservice.

 **Prerequisite**